faoezg/QuadrupedA1Controller/README.md

 Important Packages:
+- numpy, scipy, matplotlib
-- a recent version of Pygame (only for Kinematics Demo GUI, "/pose" topic can also be published via commandline or RQT!)
+- a recent version of Pygame (for Kinematics Demo GUI / Locomotion Controller, but "/pose" and "/cmdvel" topics can also be published via commandline or RQT!)
 - ROS2 Jazzy
 - Gazebo Sim Harmonic (older distributions of Gazebo Sim do not fully support e.g. the Feet Contact Sensors)